About The Program

 How Our Graduates are Performing

 Employers continue to rave about the preparation of our students.
 Most often they cite the comprehensiveness of their theoretical background and the range of their clinical expertise from the simplest to the most medically complex patient.
 100% of employers noted that graduates were fully capable of independent decision-making and graduates rank their preparation far above minimum competency levels.
 Nearly 90% of our graduates are employed in the Bay Area and most at Kaiser Permanente facilities.
 We also have graduates practicing in other areas of the country and in the military.
 We are proud of our graduates!
-100% of the graduates from the Class of 2013 and Class of 2014 were employed as CRNAs within 6 months of passing the National Certication Exam (NCE).
-The first-time pass rate for the Class of 2017 was 88.4% (subsequent pass rate is 96.2%) compared to the national average of 88%.
-The first-time pass rate for our last 5 cohorts (Classes of 2013-2017) was 92.6% (subsequent pass rate of 99.1%) compared to the national 5 year average of 85.6% (FY 2017, 5-year trend).
+100% of the graduates from the Class of 2014 and 96% from the Class of 2015 were employed as CRNAs within 6 months of passing the National Certication Exam (NCE).
+The first-time pass rate for the Class of 2017 was 88.4% (subsequent pass rate is 96.2%) compared to the national average of 85%.
+The first-time pass rate for our last 5 cohorts (Classes of 2013-2017) was 92.6% (subsequent pass rate of 99.1%) compared to the national 5-year average of 85.6% (FY 2017, 5-year trend).

 What is most important is that all of our graduates are employed as Certified Registered Nurse Anesthetists.
 The graduates themselves all reported that they were well prepared to enter the employment field as CRNAs and felt fully competent to assume their professional role.